internal tablet

 What are LTD or Long Term Disability Benefits?

-Long term disability (LTD) benefits are benefits that Canadians can collect when they are diagnosed with a disability that prevents them from being able to continue earning a living for an extended period of time.
+Long term disability insurance (LTD) benefits are private insurance benefits that Canadians can collect when they are diagnosed with a disability that prevents them from being able to continue earning a living for an extended period of time.

 If you are injured or otherwise impaired and can no longer work, there are government funded plans that can help replace your loss of income.
 However, these public plans may be difficult to qualify for or may only be of short duration.
 To fill the gap, many employees in Ottawa and across Eastern Ontario have access to short term (STD) and long term disability insurance (LTD) coverage.
 Sometimes this insurance coverage is provided as a group benefit through employment.
 Other times, individuals may obtain LTD coverage privately.